richardatval/www.yesproject.org/what-you-can-do/get-hands-on-experience-and-access-to-jobs.md

 * Support to search for, gain and sustain a job

 To give you the best chance of getting a job after the programme, the courses are in sectors where jobs are most likely to be available.

+### About The Prince's Trust

+The Prince’s Trust helps thousands of young people transform their lives each year by supporting them to develop the skills and confidence needed to access jobs, education and training.